Modern-School/hnxml/packages/hnxml/README.md

 }
 ```

-Then declare the `JSX.IntrinsicElements` by which type of Hacknet Extension XML
+Then declare `JSX.IntrinsicElements` for the Hacknet Extension XML types you
-you want to generate.
+want to generate.

 For example, if you want to use `Mission`: